Rishabhraghwendra18/liq-cli/docs/Bounty Terms and Conditions.md

 ## Summary

+This summary is provided as a good-faith overview of the terms and conditions and is meant to provide an overall understanding of the scope and purpose of the terms.
+Anyone considering requesting assignment to a bounty task under these terms will do so under the [Terms and conditions](#terms-and-conditions) section of this document.

 Liquid Labs, LLC offers bounties on certain issues.
 The amount of the bounty will be listed in the issue, which will also reference these terms and conditions.
 The basic bounty process is:

 * Review [Developing with liq](./Developing%20with%20liq.md)